 ARTICLES

-I had heard that "80% of the time you can't catch fish," but I ended up catching about 10 mackerel.
-The mackerel were handled very well and were fried with shiso leaves and ume plum paste.
-It was an exciting culture shock.
+I was told, "You won't catch anything 80% of the time," but we ended up catching about 10 mackerel.
+The skillfully prepared mackerel was turned into fried cutlets with shiso leaves and pickled plum paste.
+It was a thrilling culture shock.

 Writer Profile